Daniel-Ezekiel/chinook-music-store/README.md

 The user can decide whether to remove some tracks totally or add a new track to the pre-existing tracks.
 The image below shows how this works when we attempt to update the Album by AC/DC titled "For Those About To Rock We Salute You".

 ![Update](img/doc-images/update.png)

+## Conclusion

+This user manual covers all the key features and functionality of the Chinook Music Store web application built using HTML, CSS, JavaScript, PHP and MySQL.

+From this user manual, the user of the web application may:

+- View, search and sort through the list of Albums,
+- Insert, update or delete an Album
+- Navigate or manage the results being displayed using sort and pagination features.